The main aim of these seminars is to bring together everyone with an interest in Robotics

 Professor Bryan Bridge BSc DSc FInstNDT CEng FIET CPhys FInstNDT FRSA is a Physics and Engineering Research Consultant with his own name company.
 In that capacity he has been involved in recent awards of funding to clients of more than 35 collaborative research projects in materials processing and engineering, in the renewables, offshore, nuclear, aerospace, transport and manufacturing sectors; with a strong focus on automated and robotic deployment of NDE and Continuous On Line Structural Health Monitoring.
 In 1965, after a DSIR research studentship in low-temperature solid state physics at the University of Leeds, he became a lecturer and then senior lecturer in physics at Brunel University and was awarded a Higher Doctorate for his collected works on non-destructive Characterization of Materials.
 This EPSRC Funded work included: (1) Physical acoustics and quantum 2-well studies of electronic glasses from 4-600K (2) Design and characterisation of electrically conducting polymers and composites.
 (3) Pioneering work on novel ultrasonic, electromagnetic and radiological measurement instruments including a world first portable 3D Compton Scatter imaging collimator for underwater off shore inspection.
 In 1989 he moved to the now London South Bank University as Professor and Head of the Department of Electrical and Electronic department and subsequently Head of the School of Electrical, Electronic and Information Electronic, the School of Engineering and Deputy Dean of the Faculty of Engineering, Science, and the Built Environment.
 In 1992 He founded the Research Centre of Automated and Robotic NDT with a Centre of Excellence Award from the then PCFCE and was Co-Director until 2008.
 He has been Principal Investigator of more than 70 externally funded research projects since 1974 and published over 320 research papers.
 He is a Trustee and Director of the CLAWAR Association Ltd and a permanent Honorary Member of The Physical Society Club whose elected members are limited to 31 and celebrates its 100th Anniversary in 2019.

-One of the main challenges with existing manufacturing processes is that they are designed for high volume streamlined products.
-Existing processes and machinery are unsuitable for handling small batches or bespoke designs due to the time and effort required in tool change over, complexity in parts handling, logistics flow and the amount of human interaction required.
-This talk will look at how intelligent and adaptable automation systems can be developed for advanced manufacturing processes requiring human robot interaction within a safe dynamic environment and how they can be integrated and run alongside existing work practices.
+This talk will to look at how intelligent and adaptable automation systems can be developed for advanced manufacturing processes requiring human robot interaction within a safe dynamic environment and how they can be integrated and run alongside existing work practices.
 We will look at current and coming technologies on human robot interaction, existing safety standards and where we need to be in order to have a safe and practical human robot collaboration.
-Advanced robotic manipulators and intelligent sensing technologies would provide increased flexibility to manufacturing systems, giving them the ability to think and act autonomously in a safe manner.

 Details of ISO TS15066 for Industrial Collaborative Robots and the opportunities and challenges for manufacturing.